LookRevProject/LookRevToken/audit/README.md

 * `decimals` is correctly defined as `uint8` instead of `uint256`
 * `transfer(...)` and `transferFrom(...)` will return false if there is an error instead of throwing an error.
 * `transfer(...)` and `transferFrom(...)` have not been built with a check on the size of the data being passed
-* `approve(...)` does not have a requirement that non-zero approval limits need to be set to 0 before a new non-zero limit can be set
+* `approve(...)` has a requirement that non-zero approval limits need to be set to 0 before a new non-zero limit can be set

 There is a `burnFrom(...)` function that is used to burn tokens from accounts, but this requires the account to `approve(...)` the number of tokens that can be burnt.